purpleidea/flabbergast/flabbergast-manual.md

     x : For Each my_expr(str : my_string) Select foo_value

 ### Rendering (`lib:render`)
-TODO
-This library converts frames in to JSON-parseable strings and XML documents.
-In short, the library provides templates such that a frame can be reduced to XML or JSON fragments.
+This library converts frames in to other formats, including INI, JSON, XML, and YAML.
+In short, the library provides templates such that a frame can be rendered to output formats.
+The exact semantics are different for each format, but, in general, the templates are composed into the desired structure providing the hierarchy and the library generates a string containing the output file.
+Escaping is handled automatically.

 ### Mathematics (`lib:math`)
 The mathematics library contains all the usual functions for: